gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 The number of columns will depend from the number of sites.
-The conditional spectrum calculator, like the disaggregation calculator, is mean to be run on a very small number of sites, normally one.
+The conditional spectrum calculator, like the disaggregation calculator, is meant to be run on a very small number of sites, normally one.
 In this example there are two sites 0 and 1 and the columns ``val0`` and ``val`` give the value of the conditional spectrum on such sites respectively, while the columns ``std0`` and ``std1`` give the corresponding